naruarjun/cogrob-website/content/authors/sanmi/index.md

 ---
 # Display name
-title: AJ Langley
+title:  Akanimoh Adeleye
 subtitle: PhD in CSE.

 # Username (this should match the folder name)
 authors:
-  - ajlangley
+  - akanimoh

 # Is this the primary user of the site?
 superuser: false